Ideas for helping your child

 - Look at the front cover together.
 What can you see?
 How do you think the ladybird feels?

 - Read the title.
 What do you think the book will be about?

 - Point to the words as you read, to reinforce that we read from left to right.
 Explain that these words make up the story and tell you what to say.

-- Introduce the phrase 'Come and see...' and encourage your child to repeat the phrase with you.
+- Introduce the phrase "Ladybird is on the...' and encourage your child to repeat the phrase with you.

-- Ask your child what they can see in the picture on the left-hand page.
-Point to the pictures of new words: clowns, dancers, juggler, etc, and then find the same details in the bigger picture on the right -hand page.
+- Ask your child what they can see on the left-hand page.
+Where does the ladybird land?
+Point to the pictures of new words: tree, leaf, shed, etc.

 - Encourage your child to sound out the first letters of each new word to help them identify it.
 Praise them every time they get a word right.